 The Peer Review Report and the program's rejoinder are evaluated by the CAATE at regularly scheduled meetings.
-Programs seeking initial accreditation should be aware that students are not eligible to apply for the Board of Certification Inc. (BOC) examination until such time that the program receives official notification of accreditation.
+Programs seeking initial accreditation should be aware that students are not eligible to apply for the Board of Certification Inc. (BOC) examination until such time as the program receives official notification of accreditation.
 A recommendation for appropriate accreditation action is based upon the program's rejoinder.
 The sponsoring institution and program are notified of the CAATE accreditation action by electronic letter from the CAATE Office.
 Email notification provides the quickest communication that will allow the program's students an opportunity to apply immediately to take the BOC exam if the program is being awarded initial accreditation.
 The BOC also will be informed of positive initial accreditation actions.

 When determining a recommendation for accreditation, the CAATE considers the Peer Review Report, the program's rejoinder to the Peer Review Report and all documentation supporting the rejoinder.
 The program's rejoinder must demonstrate, at the time of program rejoinder review, implementation of actions that demonstrate compliance with the Standards.
-Plans not yet put into practice will remain in noncompliance until there is sufficient evidence to document that the plans have been implemented.
-Assurance of development may be demonstrated to the CAATE through provision of necessary documents (e.g., student policies, course outlines, clinical experience schedules and completed evaluation instruments).
 Submission of such documents is a comparatively easy and effective way of demonstrating compliance with some Standards.
 However, there are components of the Standards that require a peer review evaluation and interviews with appropriate individuals involved in the program.